 How Does a Certificate Work?

-A certificate is a low-risk option to invest your money in.
+A certificate is a low-risk savings option to invest your money in.
 Certificates hold your savings for a predetermined amount of time — anywhere from a few months to several years — while they accumulate dividends.
 The money typically must stay in the share until the maturity date to avoid an early withdrawal penalty.

 Because a certificate is a type of savings share, the two function somewhat similarly.
 Like a savings share, you can put funds you won’t need immediate access to into the certificate and watch your balance grow over time.
 However, you’ll also find several differences between certificates and traditional savings shares.
 Certificates offer a higher yield and usually require a higher minimum deposit — at PSECU, for example, you would need a minimum deposit of $500 to open a certificate.